Wage Inequality and Labor Rights Violations

 Date Written: August 13, 2020

 Wage inequality does not fully capture differences in job quality.
-Jobs also differ along other key dimensions, including the prevalence of labor-rights violations.
-Yet, there is little systematic evidence on this non-wage dimension of job quality and how it contributes to overall inequality.
-We use a combination of systematic legal violations data from federal agencies, and local industry employment data.
-We construct novel measures of labor violation rates and show they are positively correlated with worker survey reports of adverse working conditions, establishing their validity.
-Within local industries over time, a 10% increase in the average local industry wage is associated with a 0.15% decrease in the number of violations per employee and a 4% decrease in fines per dollar of pay.
-Increases in worker power measured by reduced labor market concentration and increased unionization are also associated with reductions in labor violations.
-Overall, we conclude that labor violations are regressive: they deepen wage inequality by increasing inequality in job quality.
+Jobs also differ along other key dimensions, including the prevalence of labor rights violations.
+We construct novel measures of labor violation rates using data from federal agencies.
+Within local industries over time, a 10\% increase in the average wage is associated with a 0.15% decrease in the number of violations per employee and a 4% decrease in fines per dollar of pay.
+Reduced labor market concentration and increased union coverage rate are also associated with reductions in labor violations.
+Overall, labor violations are regressive: they increase inequality in job quality.

 Keywords: wage differentials, inequality, worker power, labor rights